mighdoll/sparkle/doc/src/jekyll/doc/UsingSg.md

 It is also possible to extend the server to include custom code on the server that your dashboard can use.
 For example, see [TestCustomApi](https://github.com/mighdoll/sparkle/blob/master/src/test/scala/nest/sparkle/graph/TestCustomApi.scala)

-#####Trying custom dashboards
+###Trying custom dashboards
 Run with your dashboard and data:

     > run --root my-dashboard-dir --files my-data-dir

 While developing, just edit the dashboard file and refresh the browser.
 It is not necessary to restart the server after changing data files or dashboard javascript files.
-(The server doesn't cache the dashboard html/javascript files.
-The server caches data files, but it is clever enough to reload the data files as they change on disk.)
+The server doesn't cache the dashboard html/javascript files.
+The server caches data files, but it is clever enough to reload the data files as they change on disk.

 Built-in serving is handy in development, but production services will normally prefer to serve static files through e.g. nginx or cloudfront.

-Data formats for .tsv .csv files
+Data formats for .tsv and .csv files
 ------
 Sparkle-Graph Server reads time series numerical data.
 You can point the server at either a single file or a directory.